Often times a consumer will disclose information about records that we may not report under state and federal employment law.

 - Have the records in question been sealed or expunged?
 We are legally unable to report sealed or expunged records.

 - The record may have been dismissed or considered a non-conviction.
-We only report conviction and pending cases.
+We only report convictions and pending cases.

 - Is the case older than 7 years?
 The county checks will go back 7 years from the earliest event date.
 While it may be possible for convictions to be reported longer than 7 years, some counties archive their records after 7 years making them inaccessible to our court researchers.
 Furthermore some states prohibit CRA's from report records past 7 years, even if they are located in the court database.